GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 To estimate the cost of running this sample, assume that you run a single `f1-micro`  Compute Engine instance for a total of 15 minutes on one day while you test the sample, after which you delete the project, releasing all resources.

-Use the [Google Cloud Platform Pricing Calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on this projected usage.
+Use the [pricing calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on this projected usage.

 Cloud Scheduler is free for up to 3 jobs per month.